ftrias/TeensyThreads/readme.md

 Todo
 -----------------------------

-1. Implement yielding functionality so threads can give up their time slices.
-2. Implement a delay() to give up time slices to other threads.
-3. Implement a priority or time slice length for each thread.
-4. Time slices smaller than 1 millisecond.
+1. Time slices smaller than 1 millisecond.
-5. Check for stack overflow during context_change() to aid in debugging; or have a stack that grows automatically if it gets close filling.
+2. Check for stack overflow during context_change() to aid in debugging; or have a stack that grows automatically if it gets close filling.
-6. Optimize assembly.
+3. Optimize assembly.
-7. Fully implement the new C++11 std::thread or POSIX threads.
+4. Fully implement the new C++11 std::thread or POSIX threads.
    See http://www.cplusplus.com/reference/thread/thread/.

 Other